open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ### View

-A `View` provides SDK users with the flexibility to customize the metrics that are output by the SDK.
+A `View` provides SDK users with the flexibility to customize the metrics that are output by the SDK from Measurements made by OpenTelemetry [Instruments](./api.md#instrument).
 Here are some examples when a `View` might be needed:

 * Customize which [Instruments](./api.md#instrument) are to be processed/ignored.
 For example, an [instrumented